 The temperature has a direct effect on the internal resistance.
 The colder a battery gets, the higher its internal resistance gets and the lower the voltage will be for a given remaining charge.
 It is therefore recommended that the batteries are around 20-25°C at the beginning of a flight.
 If the temperature is too low then the battery will not be able to sustain flight.
 With Elios 2, warnings appear on the cockpit display if the temperature is outside of the allowable range.

 The internal resistance also gradually increases throughout the lifetime of the battery due to chemical decay and acculumated damage from over-discharging.
 These effects can be minimized by always storing the batteries at 50% charge in a cool place, and by not completely draining the batteries in flight.

 The ELIOS 2 smart batteries will automatically discharge to a suitable storage charge when not in use, but the ELIOS 1 packs must be manually discharged to avoid decay.

 It is thus important that the pilot remains aware of both the battery voltage and the battery capacity at all time.
 Those two values are displayed in Cockpit below as ''ROBOT BATT''.
-Please note that with ELIOS, if the battery voltage is below 12.4V when plugged in, Elios consider the battery as not fully charged and is not capable of measuring the remaining charge of the battery.
+Please note that with ELIOS 1, if the battery voltage is below 12.4V when plugged in, the drone consider the battery as not fully charged and is not capable of measuring the remaining charge of the battery.
 Hence, Cockpit will display "??%" instead of the state of charge.

-Also, the low battery warning and the battery critical warning are there to warn you that you have reached the limitation of the battery in normal operation.
+Also, the battery critical warning is there to warn you that you have reached the limitation of the battery in normal operation.
 If it can be avoided, don't fly until the battery critical warning.
 The batteries might accumulate damage everytime they are operated beyond this point, and will show symptoms of old age after fewer cycles.